aspose-cells-cloud/aspose-cells-cloud-python/README.md

 ## Manipulate Excel Files in the Cloud with Python

-- Create Excel files via API.
+- Generate Excel files using the API.
-- Create & refresh Pivot Tables & charts.
+- Generate and update Pivot Tables and charts.
-- Create & manipulate spark-lines & conditional formatting.
+- Implement and manage sparklines and conditional formatting.
-- Convert charts, worksheets or data ranges to images or PDF.
+- Convert charts, worksheets, or data ranges to images or PDF.
-- Manage comments & hyperlinks.
+- Handle comments and hyperlinks.
-- Set complex formulas & calculate results via API.
+- Apply complex formulas and compute results via the API.
-- Set protection on workbook, worksheet, cell, column or row.
+- Implement protection on workbooks, worksheets, cells, columns, or rows.
-- Create & manipulate named ranges.
+- Create and manage named ranges.
-- Populate worksheets through Smart Markers.
+- Populate worksheets using Smart Markers.
-- Convert worksheets to PDF, XPS & SVG formats.
+- Convert worksheets to PDF, XPS, and SVG formats.
-- Inter-convert files to popular Excel formats.
+- Convert files to and from popular Excel formats.

 ## Feature & Enhancements in Version 24.2.1